scarpent/ledgerbil/README.md

 But!
 We desire to use the power of software to make our lives easier.
 (We're deluded that way.)

-I first wanted to automate the entry of recurring transactions, and this is ledgerbil's main function at the moment.
+Ledgerbil's features:
+  * Automate the entry of recurring transactions via a scheduler.
+  * Interactively reconcile accounts.

-Ledgerbil can also sort a file by transaction date.
+  * Sort a file by transaction date.

 I'm rather narrow-mindedly focusing on supporting the subset of ledger-cli that I'm using, and in particular working with my